 8. Visit a Seattle museum for free

 You’ll be able to enjoy free access to Seattle museums in January if you have the inside scoop.
+Most of the free museum days occur on the first Thursday of the month but it varies.
 Read our guide to free museum admission in Seattle.

 9. See the zoo lit up for WildLanterns

-Don’t miss out on the WildLanterns light festival at Woodland Park Zoo before it’s gone!
+Don’t miss out on the WildLanterns light festival at Woodland Park Zoo before it’s gone after January 14!
 This winter experience is fun for all ages.
 Read all about WildLanterns before you go.

 10. Catch the Sundance Film Festival Short Film Tour

-From January 4 to January 12, the Northwest Film Forum will present a 95-minute screening of short films from the 2022 Sundance Film Festival.
+From January 3 to January 14, the Northwest Film Forum will present a 90-minute screening of short films from the 2023 Sundance Film Festival.
 General admission is $14.
 Get more info about the Sundance Film Festival Short Film Tour here.

 11. Join a Seattle art walk